jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

 .. note:: You can edit only your comments

-1. Click on "Edit" (only for initial comment in thread) or edit icon (for comments inside thread)
+1. Click the "Edit" button (only for initial comment in thread) or edit icon (for comments inside thread)

 .. image:: pic_comments/EditComment/EditComment1.png
    :width: 600